kacperwyczawski/sigma-cars/README.md

 2. Api [Dockerfile](Backend/Dockerfile)
 3. Database [Dockerfile](Backend/SigmaCars.Database/Dockerfile)

-To apply changes to the codebase, please append --build to the Docker Compose command.
+To apply changes to the codebase, please append `--build` to the docker dompose command.

 ## 📫 Feedback